tinacms/tina.io/content/blog/using-tinacms-on-gatsby-cloud.md

 ### `SSH_KEY` 🔑

-The `SSH_KEY` is a private key that allows write access to your git repo from our cloud editing environment.
+The `SSH_KEY` is a private key that allows write access to your Git repo from our cloud editing environment.

 Let's start by creating a new keypair using the following command.
 (Make a note of your key path/name, and when prompted for a password leave it blank)